sansin5982/Statistics-with-R/Chapter-4-Numerical-Measures.md

 Skewness can be calculated using different formulas, but one commonly used formula is based on the third standardized moment.
-Here’s the formula to calculate skewness for a dataset:
+Here’s the **Pearson’s second skewness coefficient (median skewness)** formula to calculate skewness for a data set:

 $$\huge Skewness = \frac{3 \* (Mean - Median)}{Standard Deviation}$$
+It is a simple multiple of the nonparametric skew.

+Here’s the **Pearson’s second skewness coefficient (median skewness)** formula to calculate skewness for a dataset:

 It’s important to note that skewness is just one measure of the shape of a distribution and should be interpreted in conjunction with other